kercre123/wire-pod/GOALS.md

 # Roadmap

--   Tokens which are unique, do expire, and do refresh - in progress
+-   Tokens which are unique, do expire, and do refresh - DONE - 12/22/22
-    -   Status: Implementation seems to be working perfectly, just need to export to sdk_config.ini
-        -   Associating as a secondary user gets the AppTokens first, then makes the token request.
-Different order than primary
     -   Retain backwards compatibility
         -   Global GUID code still in there
     -   Jdocs properly keep DocVersion and FmtVersion